The doomed German explorer Ludwig Leichardt travels through the Australian bush, 1842-44.

 Definition: The word “gothic” was originally a pejorative term to describe the Northern European tribes in the 4th-6th centuries.
 It carried negative connotations of ugliness and barbarism.
 Later in the 12th-16th centuries the term “gothic” referred to objects that were non-Classical and hence viewed as repellant and grotesque.
 In the 18th century there was a renewed interest in the Middle Ages, at this stage “gothic” became connected with decaying medieval architecture.
 In turn the gothic literary genre became intrinsically identified with scenes of love and degeneration.

-The Roots of Australian Gothic: It was an important coincidence that the British colonies in Austrialia were in the process of being established during this period.
+The Roots of Australian Gothic: It was an important coincidence that the British colonies in Australia were in the process of being established during this period.
 For the convicts and prison guards alike Australia was a nightmarish location, its foreign terrain provoked feelings of fear and alienation.
-Gone was the British gothic landscape of moors and heaths.
+Gone was the British Gothic landscape of moors and heaths.
 In its place were deserts, bush-fires, floods and droughts.
 The comfortability of the known European landscape was replaced by this new unstable setting.

 The Australian Soundscape and Colonial Perceptions: Integral to the colonisers sense of dislocation and dread was the Australian soundscape.
-Reading journals and novels from this era it is evident that the aural dimensions of the Australian landscape were strongly perceived in gothic terms of enclosure and entrapment.
+Reading journals and novels from this era it is evident that the aural dimensions of the Australian landscape were strongly perceived in Gothic terms of enclosure and entrapment.
 The vastness of the outback unsettled the first explorers who continually remarked upon its deathlike silence.
 The silence instilled a sense of claustrophobia, this being quite paradoxical in an open space.
 Meanwhile the sheer volume of unfamiliar sounds in forested areas induced intense feelings of fear and disorientation.
-In the Australian gothic tradition the landscape sounded alive, observing the colonists, waiting …
+In the Australian Gothic tradition the landscape sounded alive, observing the colonists, waiting …

 Marcus Clarke (1846-1881), a celebrated Australian writer, described the local landscape in these aural terms: